ShovalZ97/oop.Assignement_2/README.md

 1. Interface <V> can be called in an interface that represents a task with a generic return value.
 A task that is of type <V> Callable cannot be executed by a normal thread, cannot be assigned to it indirectly preferred.
-2. B-ThreadPool which is placed according to its tasks can be activated or <V<Callable, since it is not possible to determine Priority to a specific Thread in the Executor's Threads collection.
+2. ThreadPool which is placed according to its tasks can be activated or <V<Callable, since it is not possible to determine Priority to a specific Thread in the Executor's Threads collection.

 In this part we created a new type that represents an asynchronous task with priority and a new ThreadPool type that supports tasks with